wispcarey/Nearly-Blind-Hyperspectral-Unmixing/README.md

 python main.py --dataset path --train_percentage 0.4 --AL_method mcvopt
 ```

-Here `path` is the path to the `.npy` file of your own dataset. `train_percentage` is the percentage of training pixels, with default value `0.4`. `AL_method` specifies the type of acquisition function to be used in active learning with available choices `"vopt", "uc", "mc", "mcvopt"`
+Here `path` is the path to the `.npy` file of your own dataset. `train_percentage` is the percentage of training pixels, with default value `0.4`. `AL_method` specifies the type of acquisition function to be used in active learning with available choices `"vopt", "uc", "mc", "mcvopt"`.

+Note that in our GRSU method, there are some parameters that require tuning.
+Here, we use a fixed empirical value, but for specific datasets, we recommend using grid search to select the most appropriate parameters.

 ## License
 Copyright (C) 2023 Bohan Chen